hildjj/edn-literal/draft-ietf-cbor-edn-literals.md

 Handling information deliberately elided from an EDN document {#elision}
 -------------------------------------------------------------

+When using EDN for exposition in a document or on a whiteboard, it is often useful to be able to leave out parts of an EDN document that are not of interest at that point of the exposition.

-EDN supports the use of an _ellipsis_ (notated as three or more dots in a row, as in `...`) to indicate parts of an EDN document that have been elided (and therefore cannot be reconstructed).
+To facilitate this, this specification supports the use of an _ellipsis_ (notated as three or more dots in a row, as in `...`) to indicate parts of an EDN document that have been elided (and therefore cannot be reconstructed).

+Upon ingesting EDN as a representation of a CBOR data item for further processing, the occurrence of an ellipsis usually is an error and processing has to stop.

+However, it is useful to be able to process EDN documents with ellipses in the automation scripts for the documents using them.
-This specification defines a CBOR Tag for this purpose:
+This specification defines a CBOR Tag that can be used in the ingestion for this purpose:
 The Diagnostic Notation Ellipsis Tag, tag number CPA888 ({{iana-standin}}).
 The content of this tag either is